UBC-MDS/ds-toolbox/chapters/en/module5.md

 <exercise id='10' title='Between branches and forks'>

-In which cases branching would be better that using forks?
+In which cases would branching be better than using forks?

 <choice id = 11>
 <opt text='The owner of the repository have set branch protection rules to the <code>main</code>  branch'>
-Even if it is a good practice as avoid that contributors push code directly to the <code>main</code> branch by accident, protecting the branch it is not a requirement to collaborate using branching.
+Even if it is a good practice to avoid that contributors push code directly to the <code>main</code> branch by accident, protecting the branch it is not a requirement to collaborate using branching.
 </opt>
 <opt text='You want to use GitHub issues to share with your team members or other collaborators' >
 It is always recommended to use Github issues, it does't matter your collaboration style.